lozog/spicetify-context-history/README.md

 This extension gives you a history for your playing context.
 A context is the song that's playing, where it's playing from, and the 'next up' queue.

 Use this back button to restore previous context.
+Currently, the history length is set to 3.

 ![Preview screenshot](screenshots/preview.png)